 How do I receive an ACAT assessment?

-How do I organise an ACAT Assessment?
+How do I apply for an assessment?

 An assessment with the Aged Care Assessment Team (ACAT) is the gateway to accessing government subsidised aged care services.
 Whether it be for care at home or residential aged care.